Free Trial

 Key Points

-• Beat expectations and record quarter: electroCore reported EPS of $0.37 vs. consensus ($0.59) and record revenue of $9.6M (+43% YoY) with an 87% gross margin and an improved adjusted EBITDA loss of $2.3M, which management says shows emerging operating leverage.
+• electroCore reported EPS of ($0.59) that matched estimates and delivered a record quarter with $9.6M revenue (+43% YoY), an 87% gross margin, and an adjusted EBITDA loss narrowed to $2.3M.

-• Cash burn and financing risk: cash fell to about $8.8M from $11.6M, GAAP net loss widened to $5.3M (including $1.9M one‑time transition costs), and management is evaluating capital-raising options.
+• Cash and profitability are under pressure: cash fell to ~$8.8M from $11.6M, GAAP net loss widened to $5.3M (including $1.9M one‑time transition costs), Q1 was the company’s highest burn quarter, and management is evaluating capital options.

 electroCore (NASDAQ:ECOR - Get Free Report) posted its earnings results on Wednesday.
-The company reported $0.37 earnings per share for the quarter, topping the consensus estimate of ($0.59) by $0.96, FiscalAI reports.
-The company had revenue of $9.58 million for the quarter, compared to analyst estimates of $9.01 million. electroCore had a negative net margin of 43.60% and a negative return on equity of 1,956.38%.
+The company reported ($0.59) earnings per share (EPS) for the quarter, hitting analysts' consensus estimates of ($0.59), Zacks reports.
+The business had revenue of $9.58 million during the quarter, compared to analysts' expectations of $9.01 million. electroCore had a negative return on equity of 1,956.38% and a negative net margin of 43.60%.

 Here are the key takeaways from electroCore's conference call: